 Senior team members and executives have reached their status thanks to their considerable knowledge acquired over years of practice.
 Too often, their expertise is squandered on only approving or signing off on deliverables created by the team members they oversee.

-Encouraging senior positions to also act as coaches for their team can not only increase the expertise of more junior employees, it improves the quality of the final product you deliver to clients and prevents mistakes.
+Encouraging senior positions to also act as coaches for their team can not only increase the expertise of more junior employees but also improve the quality of the final product you deliver to clients and prevent mistakes.

 So, which advertising agency hierarchy is best?

-Despite their reputation for creating silos and stifling collaboration, traditional organizational advertising agency hierarchies can still work for businesses that offer specialized services.
+Despite their reputation for creating silos and stifling collaboration, traditional organizational advertising agency hierarchies still work effectively for agencies that offer specialized services.

-Ultimately, the best hierarchy model for your agency is the one that helps you keep employees and clients satisfied.
+In the end, the best hierarchy model for your agency is the one that helps you keep employee and client retention rates high.